metamath/lamp-guide/docs/index.md

 > Select the icon "A with arrow" (that is, "replace").
 > In "Replace what" use the value &amp;W1 and in
 > "replace with" use the value `( ph -> ( ps -> ch ) )` and then press Return.
+> Click "Find Substitution" button; metamath-lamp will
+> show one possible substitution.
+> Click the "Apply" button to apply the substitution to all the statements.
 > Then press unify.

 We're getting close!
 Step 3 is proven, using ax-2.